 Introductory courses in Physics: choosing the right one for you

+students to have a lab-based physical science course.
 It is offered in the fall and

 PHY 103 - Elements of Physics for the Life Sciences 3 credits.
 This course meets the requirement for admission to the Nursing Department at Southern.
 Although the basic concepts are the same as those in the other elementary physics courses, there are also discussions of how these concepts apply to bio-medical questions.
-PHY 103 is at a somewhat more mathematical level than PHY 111 or 100.
+PHY 103 is at a somewhat more mathematical level than PHY 100.
 Students must either complete MAT 095 (or a higher level math course), or take the Placement Exam and receive placement into MAT 100 or 101 (or into a higher level course) before taking PHY 103.
 This course is offered fall, spring and summer.
 It meets for two lecture and two lab hours per week.